PitneyBowes/pitneybowes-shipping-api-csharp-deprecated/README.md

 If you encounter problems, please contact Support at <ShippingAPISupport@pb.com>.

+#### Known issues

+1. For certain network configuration with .net core on Windows platforms the SDK may fail to return.
+The issue appears to be with .net core; it is discussed here https://stackoverflow.com/questions/50749042/httpclient-with-net-core-2-1-hangs?rq=1.

 ## Building the System Out-of-Box

 The following commands are specific to Windows.
 The code also builds on macOS Sierra using Visual Studio Community edition.